SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/README.md

       <version>2.7</version>
     </dependency>

-Likewise, Java developers who want to use the SMART COSMOS™ Client library for easy access to the platform, eliminating the need to deal directly with HTTP, JSON, and REST calls, the Maven coordinates are:
+Likewise, Java developers who want to use the SMART COSMOS Client library for easy access to the platform, eliminating the need to deal directly with HTTP, JSON, and REST calls, the Maven coordinates are:

     <dependency>